thecloudgarage/cf-s3-demo/README.md

 # CF S3 Demo

+>> This repo is cloned from cloudfoundry samples. gradle-wrapper.properties has been changed from the original repo replacing http with https in the distributionUrl else I was getting a 403 error

 This is a simple example of using Amazon S3 (or a different S3-compatible service) for asset storage.
 It is an image catalog to which you can upload images and see them on the main page.

 ## Running Locally